 This risk has been lingering for decades.
-However, it has more recently picked up momentum due to a flurry of regulatory activity surrounding remediation in many state government agencies and a new emergence of third-party toxic tort claims (Figure 1).
+However, it has more recently picked up momentum due to a flurry of regulatory activity surrounding remediation in many state government agencies, increased Environmental Protection Agency scrutiny, and a new emergence of third-party toxic tort claims (Figure 1).